An Algebraic Approach to Koopman Classical Mechanics: Introduction

-Koopman--von Neumann--type constructions can perhaps best be appreciated as offering an \emph{alternative} relationship between classical and quantum mechanics that is a significantly more unifying approach than the quantization we are used to, not as a replacement for the very effective mathematics of quantum physics.
-With some subtleties, to the physical Schr\"odinger and Heisenberg pictures of Hilbert space mathematics, we can add a Koopman picture.
-By understanding Koopman--von Neumann Classical Mechanics and its relationship with Quantum Mechanics, we can hope, a little, to gain an edge in our understanding of Quantum Mechanics.
+Koopman--type constructions can perhaps best be appreciated as offering an \emph{alternative} relationship between classical and quantum mechanics that is a significantly more unifying approach than the quantization we are used to, not as a replacement for the very effective mathematics of quantum physics.
+With some subtleties, we can add a Koopman picture to the physical Schr\"odinger and Heisenberg pictures of Hilbert space mathematics.
+By understanding Koopman Classical Mechanics and its relationship with Quantum Mechanics, we can hope, a little, to gain an edge in our understanding of Quantum Mechanics.